Kairotic/penelope/types/tablet.md

 ## Tablet.hs

-Tablet weaving is described in terms of types and functions, from the point of view of the threads.
+Tablet weaving is described in terms of types and functions, resulting in a tablet weave from the point of view of the threads.

 ### Types